Why Damian Lillard may just be the smartest mind in business

 The more I watch both basketball and the “game” of business, the more parallels I observe in what makes for a winning team – on and off the court.

-Three lessons from number zero
+Three lessons from the letter O

 I’m a huge fan of the Trailblazers’ burgeoning leader, Damian Lillard.
 In fact, I happen to think he may just be one of the brightest employees the franchise has had in decades.